 This list, prepared by the College Resource Center librarians from other sources, is provided for information only.
 Referral to these sites does not imply the endorsement of The American College of Obstetricians and Gynecologists of either the organization or their contents, expressed views, programs, or political activities.
 Further, the College does not endorse any commercial products that may be advertised or available from these organizations or on these websites.
 This list is not meant to be comprehensive; the exclusion of a site does not reflect the quality of that site.
 Please note that sites and URLs are subject to change without warning.

 American Academy of Family Physicians (AAFP)

-This AAFP site links to sections on how the PCMH impacts practice organizations, health information technology, quality measures, and the patient experience.
+This AAFP overview links to sections on how the PCMH impacts practice organizations, health information technology, quality measures, and the patient experience.